Free Summer Programs for Talented Teens

 Fax: (701) 777-3277

-Internet: www.med.und.edu/indians-into-medicine
+Internet: med.und.edu/education-training/indians-into-medicine/index.html

 Junior and senior high school Native American students may participate in an intensive 6-week enrichment course through the INMED Summer Institute.
 The INMED program helps students develop strong academic foundations vital to success in college health science courses.
 The program includes group and individualized instruction in mathematics, physics, chemistry, biology, and communications.
 Tours of Native American health facilities and daily laboratory sessions serve as practical teaching aids.
 The Institute also includes an overview of health career opportunities and helps students to develop study skills.
 Guest speakers include Indian health professionals and experts who represent a variety of health disciplines.
 The summer Institute experience includes field trips, recreation, and Indian awareness workshops.